-Asian food store may seem like a unfamiliar category but it is definitely fun to check out and see what you can find in there!
+Asian food store may seem like an unfamiliar territory but it is definitely fun to check out and see what you can find in there!
 Find out what’s in the store besides soy sauce and tofu.

-I like checking out Asian stores just because I want to see what they’ve imported from Asia and if it is really authentic.
+I enjoy checking out Asian stores just because I love seeing what they’ve imported from Asia and if it is authentic.
 It’s like a scavenger hunt!
-I actually check out all kinds of supermarkets around the world wherever I go because I find it fun to see things I’m familiar with and things I’ve never seen before.
-Sometimes I do find myself wandering in a creepy little store with dim lights(or no lights) bewteen cramped store racks, I imagine myself hunting for treasures like the kids in the Goonies.
-It is quite an adventure and sometimes with great rewards(Cheap, fresh and organic spices!).
-Good thing that most stores in America are not that creepy.
+I love checking out all kinds of markets around the world wherever I go because I find it fun to see things I’m familiar with and things I’ve never seen before.

 SO, the question is, what’s Asian food store good for besides soy sauce?